JoelQ/hystorical/README.md

 # Hystorical

 Hystorical is a simple solution for managing explicit historical datasets.
 Provided that your records have a `start_date` and `end_date`, Hystorical will take care figuring which records are currently active, which were active during a particular date range and managing the archiving of records.
+It makes the following assumptions:

+* Objects in the collection have `start_date` and `end_date` attributes
+* `start_date` and `end_date` return a ruby `Date` object
+* the start and end dates can be accessed via either `[]` method or the `.` operator

 ## Installation